 The ideal way in which the Holy Book should be recited is that one should stand in post-midnight prayer before his Lord, with hands folded in all humility, and recite the Qur'an in a receptive state of mind, slowly and patiently, pausing at proper places so as to enable one's heart to imbibe its influence.
-This kind of recitation is called tarteel, and perhaps the most important instruction that was given to the Holy Prophet (SAW) in the earliest stage of his prophetic mission was to recite the Qur'an in this manner:
+This kind of recitation is called tarteel, and perhaps the most important instruction that was given to the Holy Prophet in the earliest stage of his prophetic mission was to recite the Qur'an in this manner:

-O you wrapped in garments!
+"O you wrapped in garments!
 Stand (in prayer) by night.
 But not all night; half of it, or a little less, or a little more.
-And recite the Qur'an in slow, measured rhythmic tones.
+And recite the Qur'an in slow, measured rhythmic tones."
 (Al-Muzzammil 73:1-4)

 Reading the Qur'an slowly and thoughtfully, making pauses at proper points in its text, has a resemblance with the mode of its revelation.
 As we all know, the whole Qur'an was not revealed at once but it has descended piecemeal at intervals.
-In the Surah entitled "Furqan," by way of answering those who objected as to why the Qur'an was not revealed all at once, Allah (SWT) says addressing His Messenger (SAW):
+In the Surah entitled "Furqan," by way of answering those who objected as to why the Qur'an was not revealed all at once, Allah says addressing His Messenger human heart.
+It often moves one to tears with intensity of feeling.
+While explaining tarteel, Allama Ibn Arabi , the author of Ahkam-ul-Qur'an, has quoted the following tradition narrated on the authority of Hasan Ibn Ali

-...thus (is it revealed) that We may strengthen your heart thereby, and we have revealed it to you in slow well-arranged stages, gradually.
-(Al-Furqan 25:32)
+"...thus (is it revealed) that We may strengthen your heart thereby, and we have revealed it to you in slow well-arranged stages, gradually."
+(Al-Furgan 25:32)

 This signifies that tarteel is an effective means of strengthening the heart's convictions.
-Undoubtedly, reading the Qur'an on this pattern does the greatest good to the human heart.
-It often moves one to tears with intensity of feeling.
-While explaining tarteel, Allama Ibn Arabi (RA), the author of Ahkamul-Qur'an, has quoted the following tradition narrated on the authority of Hasan Ibn Ali (RAA):
+Undoubtedly, reading the Qur'an on this pattern does the greatest good to the

-Once the Holy Prophet (SAW) happened to pass by a person who was reading the Qur'an.
+Once the Holy Prophet happened to pass by a person who was reading the Qur'an.
 He was reading it ayah by ayah, and the end of each he paused and wept.
-Allah's Messenger

-(SAW) said to his Companions (RAA): "Have you heard Allah's command: 'Read the Qur'an in slow, measured tones.'
+Allah's Messenger said to his Companions the Pause you heard Allah's command: 'Read the Qur'an in slow, measured tones.'
 Look, here you have its demonstration."

-The following words of the Holy Prophet (SAW) contain a similar instruction for tarteel, i.e., reading the Qur'an in slow rhythmic tones.
+The following words of the Holy Prophet (contain a similar instruction for tarteel, i.e., reading the Qur'an in slow rhythmic tones.

-Recite the Qur'an and weep.
+"Recite the Qur'an and weep."
 (Narrated by Ibn Majah)

-The Holy Prophet's (SAW) own condition during the night prayer, which has been described in books of tradition, is a case in point.
+The Holy Prophet's wown condition during the night prayer, which has been described in books of tradition, is a case in point.
 When he stood in his night prayer reciting the Qur'an slowly and thoughtfully, making short pauses in the recitation, holding a communion with his Lord, he would weep with such intensity of feeling that his breast would produce a sizzling sound as if it were a kettle on fire in which something was being cooked.